LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 This documentation covers part number <a href="" target="_blank" rel="noopener noreferrer">10-0000201</a>

 ## Overview
+The SkyGuard Cut Down was developed over years of experience supporting ballooning operations for the research community.
+Designed with simplicity and reliability in mind, this device offers 16 preset time and pressure triggers to suit a variety of mission profiles.
+Once the system detects a balloon launch, the timer activates, and the pressure trigger monitors an absolute pressure threshold for optimal cut-down timing.

+Unlike traditional hotwire systems, SkyGuard’s innovative mechanical release eliminates the risk of fire and simplifies rigging.
+Arming and resetting the device is quick and safe, taking only seconds.
+Housed in a durable 3D-printed enclosure with clear acrylic front and back panels, it allows easy visibility of status LEDs at a glance.
+All you need to get started is a 9-volt battery!

+SkyGuard is simple to use yet highly customizable.
+The firmware is fully open source, letting you modify settings if the built-in presets don't meet your specific needs.
+Plus, the front panel features engraved instructions, so there’s no need to fumble with your phone in the field—everything you need is right at your fingertips.

+Swiveling rigging points at the top and bottom reduce the risk of line fouling.
+DIP switch settings are quick to adjust with a pen or toothpick, even in the field.
+Built-in reverse polarity protection safeguards the device, while a supercapacitor ensures the microcontroller stays powered during servo operation.
+The SkyGuard Cut Down is rugged, reusable, and field-ready.
+A consumables kit is also available, so you can reuse the system time and time again with ease.
+Whether you’re launching high-altitude balloons or conducting atmospheric research, SkyGuard is the trusted solution for safe, reliable, and efficient payload recovery.

 ### Front Panel
 The front panel of the instrument has two LED indicators on it and two banks of dip switches.